jmcmorris/CreaDocs/README.md

 Contributing
 ------------

 You want to contribute?
 Great!
 Please follow the standard [forking](https://help.github.com/articles/fork-a-repo) and [sending pull requests](https://help.github.com/articles/using-pull-requests) procedures.
 The goal is to get the documentation close to something like [Python's Documentation](http://python.org/doc/).
-When in doubt on how to do something, look to see how they do it.
+Consequently, it is highly recommended to read their [documentation guide](http://docs.python.org/devguide/documenting.html).

 This documentation is built using [Sphinx](http://sphinx-doc.org/).
 Their site is a great source for learning how to work with Sphinx.